Southminster

 The line has seen all manner of use over the years and gives you the opportunity to enjoy a journey through the beautiful Essex Countryside.

-Both North Fambridge and Althorne boast delightful riverside walks and wonderful scenes that line the banks of the River Crouch, where this line takes its name from.
-Should your walk need to be closer to the indoors, there is Battlesbridge, where you can find the world famous antiques centre and admire the design of the building and the contents within.
+Both North Fambridge and Althorne boast delightful valley walks and wonderful scenes from the banks of the River Crouch, where this line takes its name from.
+Should your walk need to be closer to the indoors, there is Battlesbridge, where you will find the world famous antiques centre.

 Read more here